Climate Change and Human Health (2026): Pollution, Heat Waves & Disease Risks Explained

 6. Future Outlook:

 A better future may be depended upon the global health in the future & we should have an eye to reduce the Greenhouse gas emissions with addressing climate change.
-However, the climate crisis may led to a health crisis and it can be minimized with the assistance of proactive initiatives such as clean energy, long-term city planning, better healthcare facilities, and well-built communities.
+However, the climate crisis may led to a health crisis and it can be minimized with the support of proactive initiatives such as clean energy, long-term city planning, better healthcare facilities, and well-built communities.

 Personal Climate Health Protection Checklist